Pipework: Engineering the future of flow

 • 🟧 Grey Water: This is relatively clean wastewater from sinks, showers, and washing machines.
 It contains fewer contaminants and can often be recycled for non-potable uses like irrigation or toilet flushing.

-• 🟧 Black Water: Wastewater from toilets and kitchens, laden with organic waste and pathogens.
+• 🟧 Black Water: Wastewater from toilets and kitchens.
 It requires more intensive treatment to become safe for reuse or release.

 Circular Systems: Closing the Loop